kyracm/kyracm.github.io/README.md

 For information about the jQuery framework used, look here:
 - jQuery - https://www.w3schools.com/jquery/

+### Functions Available For Use
+The following functions are already implemented and can be used by anyone wishing to add more functionality to the website.
+- `treatmentAText()`
+  - This function is used to capture what the user inputs for the text box representing treatment A. It is called when the simulate button is pressed.
+- `treatmentBText()`
+  - This function is used to capture what the user inputs for the text box representing treatment B. It is called when the simulate button is pressed.
+- `nratioText()`
+  - This function ensures that the user has entered a valid number for the ratio of participants in the two treatment groups.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter this ratio as a parameter.
+- `meandiffText()`
+  - This function ensures that the user has entered a valid number for the mean difference between treatment groups.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter the mean difference as a parameter.
+- `meandiffText_onesamp()`
+  - This function ensures that the user has entered a valid number for the mean difference between the standard and the treatment group.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter the one sample mean difference as a parameter.
+- `absmeandiffText()`
+  - This function ensures that the user has entered a valid number for the absolute value mean difference between treatment groups.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter the absolute value mean difference as a parameter.
+- `absmeandiffText_onesamp()`
+  - This function ensures that the user has entered a valid number for the mean difference between the standard and the treatment group.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter the absolute value one sample mean difference as a parameter.
+- `deltaTextInput()`
+  - This function ensures that the user has entered a valid number for delta.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter delta as a parameter.
+- `prop1Input()`
+  - This function ensures that the user has entered a valid number for proportion 1.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter proportion 1 as a parameter.
+- `prop2Input()`
+  - This function ensures that the user has entered a valid number for proportion 2.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter proportion 2 as a parameter.
+- `mu1Input()`
+  - This function ensures that the user has entered a valid number for mu 1.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter mu 1 as a parameter.
+- `mu2Input()`
+  - This function ensures that the user has entered a valid number for mu 2.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter mu 2 as a parameter.
+- `clusterSizeInput()`
+  - This function ensures that the user has entered a valid number for cluster size.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter cluster size as a parameter.
+- `bigdeltainput()`
+  - This function ensures that the user has entered a valid number for big delta.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter big delta as a parameter.
+- `iccinput()`
+  - This function ensures that the user has entered a valid number for ICC.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter ICC as a parameter.
+- `kinput()`
+  - This function ensures that the user has entered a valid number for k.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter k as a parameter.
+- `stddevTextInput()`
+  - This function ensures that the user has entered a valid number for standard deviation.
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter standard deviation as a parameter.
+- `stddev1TextInput()`
+  - This function ensures that the user has entered a valid number for standard deviation 1 (this is only used for tests requiring two standard deviations).
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter standard deviation 1 as a parameter.
+- `stddev2TextInput()`
+  - This function ensures that the user has entered a valid number for standard deviation 2 (this is only used for tests requiring two standard deviations).
+This function is called when the simulate button is pressed.
+You can only call this function if the user can enter standard deviation 2 as a parameter.

 ### Tutorials

 - Adding vocabulary words to the terms section